AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57315-new-transaction-created-in-PayPal-Payflow-Pro-each-time-the-fetch-button-is-clicked.md

 <u>Expected results</u>:

-New payment transaction should not be created.
+A new payment transaction is not created.

 <u>Actual results</u>: